AppHammer/agentic-workshop/lesson_3.md

 ## Takeaways:

+- Agents allow us to control context and requirements for specific tasks.
 - MCP Servers are awesome!
 They supply funtionality that are not built in to agents
 - Other MCP servers to play with.
     - Figma